Entropy zero area preserving diffeomorphisms of $S^2$: Hyperbolic Structures

 \section{Hyperbolic Structures}

 In this section we establish notation and recall standard results about hyperbolic structures on surfaces.
+More details can be found, for example, in \cite{casble:nielsen}.

-Suppose that $M$ is a connected open subset of $S^2$ that is not homeomorphic to either the open disk or open annulus.
-A closed curve $\alpha$ in $M$ is {\em essential} if it is not freely homotopic to a point and is {\em peripheral} if it is freely homotopic into arbitrarily small neighborhoods of an end of $M$.
-If $M$ has infinitely many ends then it can be written as an increasing union of finitely punctured compact connected subsurfaces $M_i$ whose boundary components determine essential non-peripheral homotopy classes in $M$.
+Suppose that $M$ is a connected open subset of $S^2$ that has at least three ends or equivalently is not homeomorphic to either the open disk or open annulus.
+We say that a simple closed curve $\tau \subset M$ is {\em essential} if it is not freely homotopic to a point and is {\em inessential} otherwise.
+Similarly $\tau$ is {\em peripheral} if it is isotopic into arbitrarily small neighborhoods of an end of $M$ and is {\em non-peripheral} otherwise.
+Thus $\tau$ is essential if and only if each complementary component contains at least one puncture and is peripheral if and only if one of its complementary components contains exactly one puncture.
+We say that a properly embedded line in $M$ is {\em essential} if it is not properly isotopic into arbitrarily small neighborhoods of an end of $M$ or equivalently if each component of its complement contains at least one puncture.

+If $M$ has infinitely many ends then it can be written as an increasing union of finitely punctured compact connected subsurfaces $M_i$ whose boundary components determine essential non-peripheral isotopy classes in $M$.
 We may assume that boundary curves in $M_{i+1}$ are not parallel to boundary curves in $M_i$.
-It is straightforward (see \cite{casble:nielsen}) to put compatible hyperbolic structures on the $M_i$'s whose union defines a complete hyperbolic structure on $M$.
-Of course $M$ also has a complete hyperbolic structure when it only has finitely many ends.
-All hyperbolic structures in this paper are assumed to be complete.
+It is straightforward (see \cite{casble:nielsen}) to put compatible hyperbolic structures on the $M_i$'s whose union defines a complete hyperbolic structure on $M$ in which all isolated punctures are cusps.
+Of course $M$ also has such a hyperbolic structure when it only has finitely many ends.
+In this paper, all hyperbolic structures are assumed to be complete and all isolated punctures are assumed to be cusps.

 We use the Poincar\'e disk model for the hyperbolic plane $H$.
 In this model, $H$ is identified with the interior of the unit disk and geodesics are segments of Euclidean circles and straight lines that meet the boundary in right angles.
 A choice of hyperbolic structure on $M$ provides an identification of the universal cover $\ti M$ of $M$ with $H$.
-Under this identification covering translations become isometries of $H$ and geodesics in $M$ lift to geodesics in $H$.
+Under this identification, which we assume throughout this paper, covering translations of $\ti M$ are isometries of $H$ and geodesics in $M$ lift to geodesics in $H$.
 The compactification of the interior of the unit disk by the unit circle induces a compactification of $H$ by the \lq circle at infinity\rq\ $\sinfty$.
 Geodesics in $H$ have unique endpoints on $\sinfty$.
 Conversely, any pair of distinct points on $\sinfty$ are the endpoints of a unique geodesic.